Explained: Revenue-Based Financing for Early Stage Companies

 That said, most revenue-based financing investors will invest alongside angels to complement a funding round.

-Venture debt is a type of financing for venture equity-backed companies that lack the cash-flow or assets for more common forms of debt financing or that want greater flexibility.
+Venture debt, or venture lending, is a type of financing for venture equity-backed companies that lack the cash-flow or assets for more common forms of debt financing or that want greater flexibility.

-Venture debt is often a complement to equity financing and is often structured as a three-year term loan or a series of loans with warrants for company stock.
-Venture debt can take many forms, and funds often have different investment criteria.
+Venture lending is often a complement to equity financing and is often structured as a three-year term loan or a series of loans with warrants for company stock.
+This type of financing can take many forms, and funds often have different investment criteria.
 Venture debt usually requires a sizable recent equity investment and will often be a percentage of that most recent raise.
 At Novel, we do not require our portfolio companies to be venture-backed.